 Safari has always done a great job at letting you browse the web, but it has never so much as offered a way to download files locally.
 Other apps have stepped in to help fill the gap, but they never felt as integrated into the iPhone as a native downloads manager would.
 They aren't needed anymore though, because Apple added one in iOS 13, pushing Safari on the iPhone closer to its sibling on the Mac.

 To change your default download location, open the Settings app, then tap Safari –> Downloads.
-You can then select one of the suggested locations or tap "Other" to choose another directory.
-Third-party apps will need to be updated for iOS 13 before you can select them from the list, so if your preferred location is grayed out, you'll need to wait for the developers to update it.
+You can then select one of the suggested places or tap "Other" to choose another directory.
+Third-party apps may be able to support this option in iOS 13, so if your preferred location is grayed out, you may need to wait for a future app update.

 You can also choose when items are removed from the download manager's list of downloads.
 Removing downloads will not delete the actual file but will just remove it from the list to keep it from getting cluttered with downloads.
 By default, it's set to remove items from the manager after one day, but there are a few other options.

 To see or change the options, open Settings, and go to Safari –> Downloads –> Remove Download List Items.
 There, you can choose to have items removed after one day or as soon as they finish downloading.
 You can also make them never disappear automatically with the manual option, meaning you're responsible for cleaning up the downloads manager yourself.

 Downloading a file from Safari works just like you'd expect.
 Tapping a link to a downloadable file will open a dialog box confirming you would like to download the file.
 Once you tap "Download," the file will be added to the downloads manager and start downloading.
 It will continue downloading until the entire file is downloaded, even if you close Safari or leave the webpage.